datastax/labs/dse-k8s-operator/README.md

 Kubernetes uses the `StorageClass` resource as an abstraction layer between pods needing persistent storage and the physical storage resources that a specific Kubernetes cluster can provide.
-For the 0.3.0 release of the DataStax Kubernetes Operator, we recommend using the fastest type of networked storage available.
+We recommend using the fastest type of networked storage available.
 On Google Kubernetes Engine, the following example would define persistent network SSD-backed volumes.

 ```yaml
 apiVersion: storage.k8s.io/v1